saw303/artinaut/README.md

 ### Release 0.1 🥚 - Build the basics

-- Support for remote repositories with caching options (proxy mechanism)
+- ✅ Support for proxying remote repositories with caching options
-- Support for local repositories
+- ✅ Support for local repositories
-- Support for virtual repositories
+- ✅ Support for virtual repositories (combine a collection of local or remote repositories and expose it as one repository)
-- Support for MariaDB 10.3+
+- ✅ Support for MariaDB 10.3+

+### Release 0.2 🐣 - Do first steps

+- ⏳ Upload artifacts to local repositories